-To date, the evidence from field experience is that using a PEMS can be a valid approach for predicting emissions of NOx and CO.
+To date, the evidence from field experience is that using a PEMS can be a valid approach for predicting emissions of nitrogen monoxide and carbon monoxide.
 This is especially the case for smaller gas turbines, such as those below 50MW rated thermal input.

 The evidence for other types of installations and determinands is limited.
 Therefore, you need to prove and validate the PEMS on each installation you use it on.
 PD CEN 17198 has the requirements for certifying PEMS software and for assuring the performance and quality of the PEMS for specific applications.